yshic/ds_mini_project/README.md

 1. **Flutter SDK**: Install the Flutter SDK from the [official Flutter website](https://flutter.dev/docs/get-started/install).
 2. **Android Studio**: Install Android Studio, which includes the Android SDK and an Android emulator.
 3. **Android Device**: An Android device with Developer Options and USB Debugging enabled.
+4. **ADB (Android Debug Bridge)**: A versatile command-line tool that allows you to communicate with an Android device.
+ADB is included with the Android SDK Platform-Tools package.

 ## Steps to Set Up